Please note: The following interview was conducted in 2010, shortly after Abdul-Matin’s book was published

 1. Please explain the phrase "Green Deen" and how it's used in your book.

 "Green" has come to be a catchall phrase for all things environmental and sustainable.
 “Deen” is the Arabic word for religion, way of life, or path.
 So "Green Deen" literally means environmental path, green way, or any other combination of the definitions.

 The book "Green Deen" illustrates how the power of religion can be used to involve people of faith in the environmental movement.
 The book examines Islamic principles and how they can be applied to water, waste, energy, and food - the four things that any society needs to manage for survival.
 I also share my story as a Black Muslim environmentalist and share stories of Muslim Americans across the country.
 All of us are inspired by Islam to live an earth-conscious life.

 2. What first sparked your interest in environmental issues?

 I grew up in Brooklyn, New York.
 I thought for the first 5 years of my life that the entire world was a sea of concrete buildings.
-Until one day, my father took me hiking on Bear Mountain ? just a short one-hour drive from New York City.
+Until one day, my father took me hiking on Bear Mountain, just a short, one-hour drive from New York City.
 The beauty of nature completely stunned me.
 You'll read more in the book's introduction about this day when I discovered trees, dirt, and moss growing on rocks, but essentially, I remember seeing my father pray on the mountain.
 He told me, "The Earth is a mosque.
-You can pray everywhere, everywhere is sacred."
+You can pray everywhere.
+Everywhere is sacred."
 From that moment on, I felt a deep sense of responsibility to protect the planet.
-Allah created this space for us to worship Him - destroying it not only prevents us from properly worshipping, but it is disrespectful to His creation.
+Allah created this space for us to worship Him.
+Destroying it not only prevents us from properly worshipping (Him), but it is disrespectful to His creation.

 3. I understand you grew up in the city.
 How did this influence your perspective on green issues?